7mind/izumi/doc/paradox/sbt/00_sbt.md

 Notes:

-- IDEA doesn't support overriden classpaths so when you run your tests under IDEA the whole test scopes are visible in dependencies,
+- Intellij IDEA doesn't support overriden classpaths so when you run your tests under IDEA the whole test scopes are visible in dependencies,
 - At the moment the implementation of `@ExposedTestScope` (substring presence check) is imperfect and has to be improved,
-- **Transitive dependencies are not checked**, so in case you expose a class but didn't expose it's dependencies your build would work under IDEA but you will get a weird and obscure classloading exception running your tests under IDEA.
-This is going to [improved](https://github.com/pshirshov/izumi-r2/issues/6) in future.
+- **Transitive dependencies are not checked**, so in case you expose a class but do not expose it's dependencies your build will work under IDEA, but you will a classloading exception under sbt.
+  This is going to be [improved](https://github.com/pshirshov/izumi-r2/issues/6) in the future.

 ### Test Scope Publishing